 Community access group: Community access group provides small group day outings to give clients a social experience and offer respite to their carers.
-There are 3 activity groups that operate from Barkuma and they are called Happy Wanders, Mens Shed and Ladies Group.
+There are 3 activity groups that operate from Barkuma and they are called Happy Wanderers, Mens Shed and Ladies Group.

 Please click on Barkuma Respite Services for details relating to Cottage and Centre based Respite Care Information.

 - Domestic assistance: e.g. Help with house Cleaning and washing clothes

 - Personal care: e.g. Help with showering or dressing

 - Home maintenance: e.g. Changing light bulbs, gardening

 - Home modifications e.g. Having grab rails installed

 - Meals: e.g. Food preparation, nutrition advice, cooking skills

 - Nursing: e.g. Managing medications